-The 5 main reasons why companies bring vacuum impregnation in house are:
+The five main reasons why companies bring vacuum impregnation in-house are:

 In-house impregnation can be done at a fraction of the piece price for an outside service company.
 Modern equipment uses minimal labor, is small and compact, and is stingy with resources, including sealant and utilities.

-By operating equipment in-house, companies can eliminate freight and handling cost by not having to outsource impregnation.
-In addition, companies will have better lot control and part traceability.
-Lot traceability is imperative to efficiently produce parts.
+By operating equipment in-house, companies can eliminate all the costs associated with freight, handling, and inventory.
+Also, companies will have better lot control and part traceability.
+Lot traceability is imperative to produce parts efficiently.
 Having lot control and part traceability measures in place means saving money in the long run, protecting the company from recalls and lost inventory, and keeping the company in compliance with standards and regulations.

-Both the size and the modular design of modern impregnation systems enable manufacturers to locate the units immediately within the machining, testing or build areas, placing the solution right where it’s needed.
+Both the size and the modular design of impregnation systems enable manufacturers to position the system within the machining, testing, or build areas, placing the solution where it is needed.